awanmbandi/realworld-cicd-pipeline-project/README.md

 - [CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) Amazon CloudWatch can load all the metrics in your account (both AWS resource metrics and application metrics that you provide) for search, graphing, and alarms.
 - [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) You can use CloudWatch Logs to monitor applications and systems using log data.
 - [Amazon SNS](https://aws.amazon.com/sns/) Amazon SNS is a Message Bus use to send notifications.
 It provides high-throughput, push-based, many-to-many messaging between distributed systems, microservices, and event-driven serverless applications.
-- [PMD SAST](https://docs.pmd-code.org/latest/) PMD is a static source code analyzer.
+- [PMD SAST](https://docs.pmd-code.org/latest/) PMD (Programming Mistake Detector) is a static source code analyzer.
 It finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth.
 It’s mainly concerned with Java and Apex, but supports 16 other languages.

 **NOTE:**
 a) Navigate to a Region on AWS that has all the AWS Code services (CodeCommit, CodeBuild, CodeArtifact, CodeDeploy and CodePipeline)